hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615211v1-protoreasoning-prototypes-as-the-foundation-for-generalizable-reason.md

 ---
 layout: default
-title: ProtoReasoning: Prototypes as the Foundation for Generalizable Reasoning in LLMs
+title: "ProtoReasoning: Prototypes as the Foundation for Generalizable Reasoning in LLMs"
 ---

 # ProtoReasoning: Prototypes as the Foundation for Generalizable Reasoning in LLMs